US authorities win their latest bid to extradite WikiLeaks founder Julian Assange - KTVZ

 US authorities win their latest bid to extradite WikiLeaks founder Julian Assange

-US authorities have won their bid to overturn a British judge’s ruling that WikiLeaks founder Julian Assange should not be extradited to face charges in the United States.
+US authorities have won their bid to overturn a British judge’s ruling that WikiLeaks founder Julian Assange should not be extradited to face charges in the United States, on the basis of assurances given about his treatment there.

 The 50-year-old Australian has been charged in the US under the Espionage Act for his role in publishing classified military and diplomatic cables.

-Friday’s ruling overturns the ruling of a British judge in January that granting the US request to extradite Assange would be “oppressive” by reason of his mental health
+Friday’s ruling by two senior judges overturns the ruling of a British judge in January that granting the US request to extradite Assange would be “oppressive” by reason of his mental health

-Judge Vanessa Baraitser ruled then that the “special administrative measures” Assange would most likely be held in would have a severe negative impact on his mental health.
+Judge Vanessa Baraitser considered then that the “special administrative measures” in which Assange would most likely be held would have a severe negative impact on his mental health.

+According to court documents, the US won its appeal to extradite Assange due to “four assurances” sent in a Diplomatic Note dated February 5, 2021.

+These assurances were that Assange would not be made the subject of “special administrative measures”; nor would he be held at a maximum security prison before or after trial.
+In addition, the US would “consent” to an application by Assange to be transferred to Australia to service his sentence (if convicted); and while in custody in the US, Assange would receive “appropriate clinical and psychological treatment.”

 Assange is wanted in the US on 18 criminal charges after WikiLeaks published thousands of classified files and diplomatic cables in 2010.
 He is being held at Belmarsh Prison in London.
 If convicted, he faces up to 175 years in prison.